Whiskered pitta: Ecology and behavior

+Barely anything is known about its breeding habits.
+It is most vocal from February to June but immature birds have been seen as early as January.
+Nests seen around 1 meter above ground made of dead twigs, recorded nest contained 2 chicks.

 Habitat and conservation status

 It chiefly inhabits montane forest, tolerating degraded and selectively logged areas.
 Records span a wide altitudinal range of 360 to 2,200 m.
 However, the highest densities found at 900-1,500 m where it typically breeds.
 It appears to prefer closed-canopy, primary montane, oak dominated forest, frequently on steep slopes.
 Its movements are poorly understood.
 Records from south Luzon (which may refer to wintering individuals) suggest that there is some intra-island migration..

-IUCN has assessed this bird as near threatened with estimates being at 10,000 to 19,999 mature individuals.
+IUCN has assessed this bird as near threatened with estimates being at 10,000 to 19,999 mature individuals but was assessed as vulnerable prior to its discovery in more sites.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
 It is also threatened by hunting in snare traps.

 It occurs in a number of protected areas, including the Northern Sierra Madre Natural Park, Mount Pulag Natural Park, Mt.
-Isarog and the Maria Aurora National Park however enforcement against loggers and hunters is lax.
+Isarog, Mount Data, Mounts Banahaw–San Cristobal Protected Landscape, Angat Watershed Forest Reserve and Aurora Memorial National Park however enforcement against loggers and hunters is lax.
 It is also listed as CITES Appendix I.